mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 });
 ```

 Also, create a file named **`feature.js`** in the same folder to avoid getting an import error.
-This is going to be our **`Feature` component reducer**, but just leave it empty for now and ignore the console complaining about not having a valid reducer.
+This is going to be our **`FeatureTitle` component reducer**, but just leave it empty for now and ignore the console complaining about not having a valid reducer.

 ### Application root file